A chimney fire in action can be impressive, but is extremely dangerous; Indications of a chimney fire have been described as creating:

-- Use newer heaters that have a automatic shut off feature (encase of accidental tip over)
+- Use newer heaters that have an automatic shut off feature (encase of an accidental tip over)

 - Heaters should be kept at least 3 feet (36 inches) from all combustible materials (e.g. file cabinets, desks, trash cans, paper boxes, etc.)